 When judging the value of a particular object and a specific dimension, we can form scales based upon the effect the object has on similar objects.
 This technique has long been used in the physical sciences.
 For example, Friedrich Mohs' (1773-1839) scale of hardness is an ordinal scale based upon direct comparisons of minerals.
 If one mineral will scratch another, we say the first is harder than the second.
 Hardness is transitive, in that if X scratches Y and Y scratches Z, then X will scratch Z (Table 2.6).
-The Moh's hardness scale is an ordinal scale and does not reflect that the differences between the 10 minerals can be measured more precisely in terms of the amount of force required to make the scratch using a diamond tip and a sclerometer.
-Even more precise measures may be made by measuring the size of an indentation made by diamond tip under various levels of pressure ?.
+The Mohs' hardness scale is an ordinal scale and does not reflect that the differences between the 10 minerals can be measured more precisely in terms of the amount of force required to make the scratch using a diamond tip and a sclerometer.
+Even more precise measures may be made by measuring the size of an indentation made by diamond tip under various levels of pressure (Burchard, 2004).
 When this is done the Mohs scale can be converted from an ordinal to a relative hardness scale.
+Note that a difference of 1 on the Mohs scale is a difference of hardness ranging from 3% to a factor of 89!.